IBM/commercial-paper-IBP-IKS-OCP-automation/accelerator-asible-auto-deploy-iks/README.md

 This Ansible collection, provided as part of the IBM Blockchain Platform, enables you to automate the building of Hyperledger Fabric networks.

-## Documentation

-Documentation for this Ansible collection is available here: https://ibm-blockchain.github.io/ansible-collection/

-The documentation includes installation instructions, tutorials, and reference material for all modules and roles in this collection.

 ## License

 Apache-2.0